-And yet some poor creatures think they are fit for heaven because they have run through a round of prayers got out of their Prayer-books for a few years.
-Why, it has no more to do with it than Aesop's fables.
-Aesop's fables would bring you to heaven just as soon as a round of miserable duties.
+And yet some poor creatures think they are fit for heaven because they have run through a round of prayers got out of their Prayerbooks for a few years.
+Why, it has no more to do with it than Æsop's fables. Æsop's fables would bring you to heaven just as soon as a round of miserable duties.
 It is the soul that must be won to God.
 Why, what would men do with their duties?
-If they could bring them to heaven, they would shut Jesus Christ out; and our King could not look upon their doings with much favor, for they would dethrone him if they could.
-It would be, "Down with free grace! up with free will!"
+If they could bring them to heaven, they would shut Jesus Christ out; and our King could not look upon their doings with much favour, for they would dethrone him if they could.
+It would be-"Down with free grace! up with free will!"
 So that profanity and profession join to cast the great Redeemer down from his excellency.
 But his people "have not so learned Christ."

-May the Lord take these things and make them sink down deep into your hearts!
-"Every man that has this hope" comes out of antipathy into a sameness of mind with God; and there is no getting to heaven without.
+May the Lord take these things, and make them sink down deep into your hearts!
+"Every man that hath this hope" comes out of antipathy into a sameness of mind with God; and there is no getting to heaven without.
 When the Lord Jesus Christ was in this world, his disciples differed from him very much, as we all do till we know better; but whenever he communicated, whether a kind explanation or a cutting reproof, it always put them to silence.
-"Get you behind me, Satan;" we do not find Peter entered into any controversy; he felt he was wrong, and he trembled before God.
-Or let him give any explanation, it always puts them to rights.
-And so, it is now.
-You may get into a dispute with a fellowman, but when the Lord speaks, it always settles the matter.
+"Get thee behind me, Satan;" we do not find Peter entered into any controversy; he felt he was wrong, and he trembled before God.
+Or let him give any explanation-it always puts them to rights.
+And so it is now.
+You may get into a dispute with a fellow-man, but when the Lord speaks, it always settles the matter.

-So then, not to enlarge here, "every man that has this hope;" comes out of corruption into incorruption, and out of disqualification into qualification or oneness of mind with God.
+So then, not to enlarge here, "every man that hath this hope" cometh out of corruption into incorruption, and out of disqualification into qualification or oneness of mind with God.

 III.
 Again: purity not only supposes incorruptibility and oneness of mind with God, but it also supposes right.
 If a man is holy and has no sin, he has a right to something.
-Had Adam and Eve remained holy, they, according to the dispensation under which they were, would have had a right to Paradise, and to all included in the full-meaning word; but when, the fall took place, they lost that right, and they had nothing else.
-And therefore, we cannot have any right to salvation; for if Adam had stood till this day, he could not have raised himself in the scale of being, he had a right to stand only where he was.
-A man may by industry and frugality break out from the common blundering way of others, and signalize himself, and raise himself in the scale of society; but when we come to eternal things, to raise himself in the scale of dignity is impossible.
+Had Adam and Eve remained holy, they, according to the dispensation under which they were, would have had a right to Paradise, and to all included in that full-meaning word; but when the fall took place, they lost that right, and they had nothing else.
+And therefore we cannot have any right to salvation; for if Adam had stood till this day, he could not have raised himself in the scale of being-he had a right to stand only where he was.
+A man may by industry and frugality break out from the common blundering way of others, and signalise himself, and raise himself in the scale of society; but when we come to eternal things, to raise himself in the scale of dignity is impossible.
 Adam could never have attained anything more than his unfallen state.
 It would have been sin to attempt it.
-"Why," say you, "our divine tells us that if Adam had not sinned, he might have got to heaven."
-I repeat, it would have been sin to attempt it; by that very act he fell; it would have been an act of disobedience to attempt to get any more than he had there.
+"Why," say you, "our divine tells us that if Adam had not sinned he might have got to heaven."
+I repeat, it would have been an act of disobedience to attempt to get any more than he had there.